catalinpit/hashnode/ckt3xclmv00tusws1dctd2tun.md

 This is how my journey to Hashnode looks like.
 Thanks to having an online presence, I was able to get a great job at a cool company!

 If you have any questions about my journey or my job, feel free to leave them in the replies!

-> By the way, if you want to take your online presence seriously, check [this ebook](https://catalinpit.gumroad.com/#hClRKQ).